Nicole-Lamb/reading-notes/Coders-Computer.md

 Answer:

 1) `pwd` = Print Working Directory
     - This is the terminal's version of You Are Here.
-It tells you what directory you are currently in.
+It tells you what directory (or folder) you are currently in.

 2) `ls` = list
     - This will list everything in your current directory.